sumukhteja/cube-analytics/README.md

 ### For Clients
 - No database credentials needed
-- Self-service Power BI integration
+- Easy REST API integration
 - Business-friendly metrics only

 ### For IT/Security